andykingking/cucumber-browser-preset-myob/README.md

 ```

-A set of default step definitions have been provided to manipulate pages - see [page-steps.js](https://github.com/MYOB-Technology/cucumber-browser-preset-myob/blob/master/src/stepDefinitions/page-steps.js).
+A set of page related step definitions are loaded by the test runner and available by default - see [page-steps.js](https://github.com/MYOB-Technology/cucumber-browser-preset-myob/blob/master/src/stepDefinitions/page-steps.js).

 ###Flow Objects